Archive for the ‘Juvederm’ Category

 Thursday, July 9th, 2009

-This a question someone asked me on line about whether Juvederm completely removed the nasolabial folds because she hoped that some of it remains so that she can still smile:
+This a question someone asked me on line about whether Facial Fillers completely removed the nasolabial folds because she hoped that some of it remains so that she can still smile:

 With augmentation with Juverderm, the nasolabial folds will be reduced but they will not completely go away.
 When you smile the nasolabial folds will deepen with the action of the muscles but will not be totally gone with juvederm injections.
 Also juverderm will only last around a year or less.
 This is a temporary treatment.
 Also if you don’t like the augmentation or what was done there is an enzyme injection that can be administered that will take away some of the juvederm if you desire.
 Experience is important to make sure that too little or too much is given with these injections.